kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

 Now we're ready to run it!
 When we click the floating action button, it should turn green and we can speak the colors.

+We can only recognize the colors in the `color.xml` file.
+Feel free to make your own creative color names and add them to the xml file with hex values for some more fun!

 ![Layout](bp.png)